paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-157-transportation.md

 <a id="section-2640"></a>
 ## § 2640.
-Charter air transportation of members of the armed forces
+Charter air transportation of members of the armed forces or cargo
 **(a) Requirements.—**

-(1) The Secretary of Defense may not enter into a contract with an air carrier for the charter air transportation of members of the armed forces unless the air carrier—
+(1) The Secretary of Defense may not enter into a contract with an air carrier for the charter air transportation of members of the armed forces or cargo unless the air carrier—

   (A) meets, at a minimum, the safety standards established by the Secretary of Transportation under chapter 447 of title 49;